tempname11/WorkingTitle4/notes/refactoring.md

 # Refactoring TODO

 ## resource granularity
-- go through graphics_render and see if any of Vulkan objects really need Own or Use.
-  (they probably don't, and then the signature will become much lighter) (but mind how task dependencies might change!)

 - Ref/Use/Own is moot for mutex-protected data, so should use Ref where possible.
   (Go through frame tasks and try to reduce these.)